DarkForte/LowPoly/docs/checkpoint/checkpoint.md

 ![](demo.png)

-- We have implemented the CPU version of the entire workflow by ourselves from scratch, including edge detection, point selection, Voronoi graph generation, and triangle rendering.
+- We have implemented the CPU version of the entire workflow by ourselves from scratch, including edge detection, point selection, trangulation, and triangle rendering.
 - We also finished our first GPU version which can now generate correct outputs.
-We struggled a lot and resolved a couple of compiling issues during the implementation of GPU version.
+We resolved a couple of compiling issues during the implementation of GPU version and successfully shared most of the code between CPU and GPU versions.
 - The speedup of GPU version is not yet satisfactory (about 4x).
 We need to profile and tune the performance of the GPU version to make it run faster.
+We may also need to use a more accurate timer.
 - As can be seen in the picture, we need to find a way to take care of the image boundaries.

 ## Goals and Deliverables